jap546/eo-basic-example/README.md

 Vector data is the Combined Authorities boundaries downloaded from ONS, where we'll use the Greater Manchester boundary to clip our data.

-Raster data is downloaded using `rioxarray` and `dask` to download EO data from the [Microsoft Planetary Computer](https://planetarycomputer.microsoft.com/) STAC catalog and calculate the medians to reduce noise (i.e. cloud cover).
+Raster data is downloaded from the [Microsoft Planetary Computer](https://planetarycomputer.microsoft.com/) STAC catalog.
+We use [`stackstac`](https://stackstac.readthedocs.io/en/latest/) which turns a STAC collection into a lazy `xarray.DataArray` using [`dask`](https://docs.dask.org/en/latest/array.html).
+We then compute the medians to reduce noise (i.e. cloud cover) and clip to the Greater Manchester boundary.

 ***Note***: each year of Sentinel data is ~1GB of data.

-You can then work through the example notebook in `urban_development.ipynb`, which:
+You can work through the example notebook in `urban_development.ipynb`, which:
 - Loads up the median Red, Green, Blue, SWIR1.6 and SWIR2.2 bands from Sentinel-2
-- Calculates the Enhanced Normalised Difference Impervious Surfaces Index (ENDISI)
+- Calculates the Enhanced Normalised Difference Impervious Surfaces Index (ENDISI) based on [Chen et al. (2019)](https://www.spiedigitallibrary.org/journals/journal-of-applied-remote-sensing/volume-13/issue-01/016502/Enhanced-normalized-difference-index-for-impervious-surface-area-estimation-at/10.1117/1.JRS.13.016502.full)
 - Delineates proxy urban development

 ---
 ## TODO
 - Refactor EO download process into wider pydantic model
 - Calculate geometric median instead of median
-- Double check dask workflows - are they actually working, optimal chunksizing, gateway cluster vs. multithreaded?
+- Double check dask workflows - are they actually working, optimal chunksizes, kubernetes gateway cluster vs. multithreaded?
 - Rerun over additional years
+- Move from `poetry` to [`uv`](https://docs.astral.sh/uv/)